Mo-Nouir/automation_framework_design/readme.md

 ## Overview

-This framework is designed to support Web, Mobile, and API automation testing using:
+This framework is designed to support Web, and API automation testing using:

 -   **Behave (BDD)**